Building your Data Science Network: Reaching Out

 The main way I try to help others in the community is through these posts, and I’ll be back to tackling the challenges of A/B Testing soon.

-If you found this post useful, you might be interested in the book on data science careers I’m writing with Jacqueline Nolis, “Build Your Career in Data Science,” to be published by Manning in early 2020.
-The first five chapters are available if you pre-order, and you can get 40% off with the code buildbook40%.
+If you found this post useful, you might be interested in the book on data science careers I’m writing with Jacqueline Nolis, “Build Your Career in Data Science,” to be published by Manning in March 2020.
+The entire book is available online if you pre-order, and you can get 40% off with the code buildbook40%.

 Never talk to someone just to get an introduction to someone else; this goes back to the “not using people” principle.